-The following images indicate the location of the system board and provides a visual representation of the installation procedure.
+The following images indicate the location of the system board and provide a visual representation of the installation procedure.

-- 1. Align and lower the system board into the system until the stand-off points at the back of the system board align with those on the chassis. - 2.
-Replace the five screws (#6-32) to secure the system board to the chassis. - 3.
-Connect all the cables to the respective connectors on the system board. - 4.
-Align and place the I/O panel into the slot on the chassis. - 5.
-Replace the screw (#6-32) to secure the I/O panel to the chassis.
+- 1. Slide the front I/O-ports on the system board into the front I/O-slots on the chassis and align the screw holes on the system board with the screw holes on the chassis. - 2.
+Replace the nine (#6-32) screws that secure the system board to the chassis.

+- 3. Route the cables through the routing guides on the chassis and connect the power and HDD cables to their respective connectors on the system board. - 4.
+Align the front I/O-bracket with the slots on the chassis. - 5.
+Replace the (#6-32) screw that secures the front I/O-bracket to the chassis.